What is sexual orientation discrimination?

 Outside the workplace, if you are harassed or receive offensive treatment because of your sexual orientation, this may be direct discrimination.

 This is when you are treated badly because you have made a complaint of sexual orientation related discrimination under the Equality Act.
-It can also occur if you are supporting someone who has made a complaint of sexual orientation related discrimination under the Act.
+It can also occur if you are supporting someone who has made a complaint of sexual orientation related discrimination under the Equality Act.
+For example:

-- For example a gay worker complains that he has been 'outed' by his manager against his wishes and his employer sacks him.
+- a gay worker complains that he has been 'outed' by his manager against his wishes and his employer sacks him

 Circumstances when being treated differently due to sexual orientation is lawful